fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 $ k create -f role-definition.yaml
 {% endhighlight %}

 <p>Now, let's create the volume that will be used by the Pod.
 For that, we will create an environment variable to be used to identify the folder name used to store the data.
 Then, we will create a deployment with the pod duing the reference to the environment and our images created previouslly.
 If you want to use your local image you have to add the attribute 'imagePullPolicy=Never'.
-The last step will be create the service to expose the application. </p>
+The last step will be create the service to expose the application.
+All these files are in the Github project. </p>

 {% highlight ruby %}
 $ k create -f pv-definition.yaml -n dev